-Many organizations are leery about encouraging their customers to leave reviews, because they fear a bad review might come out in public on a third party site, like G2 Crowd or Capterra.
+Many organizations are leery about encouraging their customers to leave reviews because they fear a bad review might come out in public on a third party site, like G2 Crowd or Capterra.

-It’s a well-known statistic that people trust people over brands.
-Since reviews are your livelihood as a software company, when it comes to establishing credibility and trust, it’s smart to have a plan in place to focus on gathering support from your customers on these review platforms.
+When it comes to establishing credibility and trust, it’s smart to have a plan in place to focus on gathering support from your customers on these review platforms.

 Ditto, for product feedback.
 You want to have your door wide open, so customers feel comfortable leaving suggestions.
 Whether that’s a user community, a customer success team, or any combination that works, your product and your organization should be equipped to accept requests easily and often.

 Having your door open is one thing.
 To truly make the customer feel welcome, you have to be a good listener.
 Each review your organization receives should be read (not scanned), and whenever possible, shared with your team.